femhub/femhub-distribution/doc/src/introduction.rst

 `FEMhub Distribution <http://femhub.org>`_ is an open source collection of finite element (FEM) codes with a unified Python interface.
 It is available for download as desktop application, but all codes are also automatically available in `NCLab <http://nclab.com>`_.
-This makes any code included in the Distribution automatically available via any web browser.
+This makes any code included in the Distribution automatically available on the cloud and accessble via any web browser (just avoid IE if you can).

-The FEMhub Distribution is available under the GPL license (Version 2, 1991).
+The FEMhub Distribution is available under the GNU Lesser General Public License (LGPL).

-In this documentation, "FEMhub Distribution" will be often abbreviated by "FEMhub" for convenience.
+In this documentation, "FEMhub Distribution" will often be abbreviated by "FEMhub" for convenience.

 Prior to reading FEMhub documentation, we recommend that you install FEMhub using instructions